-A: Be sure you read and understand IIE's refund policy.
-It can be found under "Cancellation and Refund Policy" on page 18; it explains all the details.
-If you booked your course through an explains all the details.
+A: Be sure you read and understand IIE's refund policy in IIE Hawaii School Policies.
+It explains all the details.
 If you booked your course through an agent, you should call or email them because they have their own policies.